lucafilippodangelo/CCI-arrays-and-strings/README.md

 ## 1.1 Is Unique:
 Implement an algorithm to determine if a string has all unique characters.
 What if you cannot use additional data structures?
 - Different approaches implemented
-- Code commented
+- - Nested For
+- - Bit Vector
+- - Hash Table
-- Added Unit Tests
+- Added Unit Tests project "1.1_Is_Unique_UT"

 USEFUL LINKS:
 - difference between ASCII and UNICODE http://www.differencebetween.net/technology/software-technology/difference-between-unicode-and-ascii/